-US service member arrested in connection with fatal Okinawa road accident
+US Marine arrested following fatal Okinawa truck crash

 - Many Okinawans are opposed to the US military presence on the island

-The unnamed individual was driving a truck and "alcohol may have been a factor," the release said.
+Japan is demanding that the US military "enforce the strict discipline and take preventive steps and give a sincere response to the bereaved family."

-The driver is in Japanese custody, Maj.
-John Severns with USFJ told CNN.
-No details have yet to be released regarding the victim.
+CNN has reached out to both US Forces Japan and local police to see if James-McLean has retained a lawyer.

-Due to the incident, USFJ is now restricting service members on the island to their bases and places of residence.
+USFJ announced it is now restricting service members on the island to their bases and places of residence due to the incident.
 Alcohol consumption has also been prohibited by all service members on or off bases across Japan.

 Okinawan residents have protested the US military presence on the southern Japanese island for years, in large part due to violent and fatal incidents involving members of the US military.